Skip to main content

 The solution

-We partnered with OEC to provide support that combined immediate service modernization with long-term capability building inside the organization.
-The work focused on three core areas:
+We partnered with OEC on a transformation effort that combined immediate service improvements with long-term capability building.
+The work focused on three connected areas:

 1. Modernizing public-facing services